m0rphism/bsti/README.md

 - A function type `t1 -[ m E ]-> t2` can also be written as `t1 –[ m E ]→ t2`
 - An unordered product type `t1 *[ p ] t2` can also be written as `t1 ⊗ t2`
 - A left-ordered product type `t1 *[ l ] t2` can also be written as `t1 ⊙ t2`
+- A recursive session type `mu x. s` can also be written as `µ x. s`

 Comments are started with a `#` and range until the end of the line.